 7. Carrots, Sweet Potatoes, and Other Orange Fruits & Vegetables

 Carrots and sweet potatoes are high in beta-carotene, which stimulates T-cells and other types of antibodies in the immune system to protect against infection.
-Carrots also contain a number of antiseptic and antibacterial abilities which boost the immune system.
-Sweet potatoes also have immune boosting vitamin C, B vitamins, iron and phosphorus.
+Carrots also contain a number of antiseptic and antibacterial abilities that boost the immune system.
+Sweet potatoes also have immune-boosting vitamin C, B vitamins, iron, and phosphorus.

 You don’t have to give up delicious meals either!
-In my new cookbook, The Autoimmune Solution Cookbook, you can find delicious, nutrient-dense recipes packed with essential nutrients for thyroid health that are approved for autoimmune, paleo, and ketogenic protocols.
-In addition to these recipes that were specially designed to prevent and reverse autoimmunity, you’ll also find step-by-step guidance on how to make this way of eating a way of life.
+Just visit my blog to find delicious, nutrient-dense recipes packed with essential nutrients for thyroid health that are approved for autoimmune, paleo, and ketogenic protocols.